Issue No. 37 · Autumn Quarter

 When a Bridge Gusset Lies to You.

-Three field samples, two hardness tests, and a microscope.
-What a cracked K-brace in a secondary truss can teach anyone still pulling a stinger for a living.
+Three field samples, two hardness traverses, and a macro-etch that doesn't match the paperwork.
+What a cracked K-brace on a pedestrian overpass can teach anyone still pulling a stinger for a living.

 Read the piece ↓

 01We test.
 We photograph.
-We write it up plain.
+We write it up in plain sentences.

 03Print run of 900.
-Mailed to the shops that asked.
+Mailed through the shops that asked.

 The Lying Gusset

-A county inspector pulled a cracked plate off a pedestrian overpass in late May and shipped it to us in a five-gallon bucket.
+A county bridge inspector pulled a cracked plate off a pedestrian overpass in late May and shipped it to us in a five-gallon bucket with a torn shipping tag.
 The paperwork said likely fatigue.
-The plate said something else.
+The plate said something else, and said it loud enough that we opened a new case file before the coffee was done.

 Everything about the sample looked textbook at first.
 A quarter-inch gusset, A572-50, fillet welds on three sides, roughly nine years in service.
-The crack ran clean along the toe of the weld, bright on the fresh face, scaled brown on the rest.
-You'd call it fatigue from across a parking lot.
+The crack ran clean along the toe of the weld, bright on the fresh fracture face, scaled brown on the older portion.
+You'd call it fatigue from across a parking lot, and you'd write it up that way if you were billing by the hour.

 We didn't.
 Here's why.